-A range of interventions support student needs and are regularly reviewed through ongoing feedback to ensure they effectively target individual and group needs.
+There are a range of targeted interventions to support students in developing their literacy and numeracy skills which see students gain confidence to collaborate more readily with their peers and to achieve success across their subjects.
+Interventions are regularly reviewed through ongoing assessment and feedback to ensure they effectively target individual and group needs.

 Learning at Coolock (Years 7 – 9)

 Through the junior and middle years programs, students are immersed in education that is inspiring, meaningful and connected.

 Foundation Learning: Students focus on the concepts, knowledge and skills of English and Mathematics to continually develop the essentials of literacy and numeracy that underpin all other learning areas.